AlexVasegaard/EOS/README.md

 ![alt text](single_scenario_map.PNG)

-the two main functions are multi_sat_data() and multi_sat_testing().
+the three main functions are multi_sat_data(), multi_sat_testing(), and visualize().

 the package dependencies are:
-- numpy, pandas, datetime, requests, random, ephem, math, folium (for a visual html map output), time, scipy, progressbar, ast, timeit
+- numpy, pandas, datetime, requests, random, ephem, math, folium (for a visual html map output), time, scipy, progressbar, ast, timeit, copy

 and depending on whether a free optimization method is used (api may be required):
 - cvxopt, gurobipy, pulp, docplex